-Response:
+Response 1:

-- the expired product, bidders are required to provide a certificate confirming that the item has expired, and they must offer the subsequent generation of the product ensuring that the new item meets or exceeds the specifications of the previous one and is from the same required brand.
+- For the expired product, bidders are required to provide a certificate from the supplier/manufacturer confirming that the item has expired, and they must offer the subsequent generation of the product ensuring that the new item meets or exceeds the specifications of the previous one and is from the same required brand.

-- The items requested by were initially specified to be Dell-branded.
+- The items requested by the Lebanese Customs were initially specified to be Dell-branded, considering the necessity for compatibility with the existing items.
+Technically, this compatibility may be with the HP brand as well, except for the EMC backup system.

-Additionally, the RFP allows for joint ventures, bidders to
+Additionally, the RFP allows for joint ventures, allowing bidders to partner to respond to the full technical requirements of the bidding.

 Question 2: